Menu

 Writer: Charles Dickens, Gurinder Chadha

-Keywords 1970s, musical, businessman, uganda, mariachi, miser, christmas, idi amin, class discrimination, refugee crisis, racial discrimination, scrooge, british asian, a christmas carol, bollywood, redemption arc, london
+Keywords london, england, based on novel or book, 1970s, musical, businessman, uganda, mariachi, miser, christmas, idi amin, class discrimination, refugee crisis, racial discrimination, scrooge, british asian, a christmas carol, bollywood, redemption arc

 Production Companies Bend It Films, Maven Screen Media, Blue Sky Films, Armory Films, Applied Art Productions, Civic Studios, Good Karma Productions